kcarnold/cs344/content/project/index.md

 Professor Arnold is willing to advise one of the following research-y projects.
 Others may be permitted if you have a very clear proposal, discussed well in advance.

+(You may notice some commonalities among these ideas.
+That's intentional.)

 ### Denoising Autoencoder for Text

 **Goal**: help people clean up or edit text.